-Rain screen facades solved with thin claddings are a good solution regarding watertightness and the sun radiation protection.
-Besides that, they permit a wide range of image variations and so are supposed to be a gift for most of the architects.
-However, for some of them, all those open joint claddings give somehow a sense of lack of robustness; the wall is just a veneer, a vail.
+Rain screen façades solved with thin claddings are a good solution in terms of watertightness and sun radiation protection.
+In addition, they permit a wide range of image variations and so are supposed to be a gift for most architects.
+However, for some, all those open joint claddings somehow give a sense of insufficient robustness; the wall is just a veneer, a veil.

-The will to recover the image of stone-robust walls probably is behind the solution adopted in this building: a rain screen façade solved with a thin stone cladding WITH CLOSED JOINTS!!!
+The desire to recover the image of robust, stone walls is probably behind the solution adopted in this building: a rainscreen façade solved with a thin stone cladding, WITH CLOSED JOINTS!
 Only the joints around the windows are open.

-The green stone and the order of those big-size bronze-colored frames surrounding the windows give a really suggestive image.
+The green stone and the order of the large bronze-coloured frames surrounding the windows give a really suggestive image.

-Knowing that what it is, is not what it looks like… does it annoy you?
+But does knowing what it is, rather than what it looks like, annoy you?